DewsDavid31/Daves_Machine_Learning_Blackjack/Readme.md

 to
 test_deck.start_bj(<# of games you want>, False, True)

-Enjoy! although documented, I am very embarassed about how spaghetti this code became, it is massive and messy but kinda cool
+Enjoy! although documented it is massive and messy but kinda cool